JAPAN – AN EVER-EPIC DESTINATION

 THE GEOGRAPHY AND CLIMATE

-Japan is a captivating archipelago located on the eastern edge of Asia.
-It consists of four main islands: Hokkaido, Honshu, Shikoku, and Kyushu.
-Additionally, there are nearly 4000 smaller islands!
-Its nearest continental neighbors are the Siberian region of Russia to the north, and Korea and China to the south.
+Japan is a fascinating archipelago located at the eastern edge of Asia.
+It consists of four main islands – Hokkaido, Honshu, Shikoku, and Kyushu – along with nearly 4,000 smaller islands stretching across the Pacific Ocean.
+Its closest continental neighbors are Russia to the north, and Korea and China to the west and southwest.

-Japan experiences four distinct seasons, with a climate that ranges from subarctic in the north to subtropical in the south.
-The weather conditions differ between the Pacific side and the Sea of Japan side.
+Japan experiences four distinct seasons, with a climate that varies significantly by region, ranging from subarctic in the north to subtropical in the south.
+Weather conditions also differ noticeably between the Pacific coast and the Sea of Japan coast.

 WHAT TO DO IN JAPAN